 - Take the completed transfer form and acceptance letter to the student advisor at the institution that you have been attending.
 Once the student advisor completes the transfer form, signs it and faxes it to E.C.I., then your record will be transferred in SEVIS from that institution to one of E.C.I. campus (for the campus to which you are applying).

 E.C.I. strongly recommends that you speak to one of the staff members when filing for Change of Status.
 Although E.C.I. can help you with the process, E.C.I. can not influence the decision to approval or disapproval, that belongs to the Department of Homeland Security.
 ECI recommends students to get F-1 visa in their countries.

-Make an appointment with E.C.I's student advisor to discuss the reasons for initial loss of status.
+Make an appointment with E.C.I's student advisor to discuss the reasons for the termination of the F-1 status.
 If practical, the school will support a student's application for reinstatement.
-The final decision will come from the Department of Homeland Security (SEVP).
-ECI will take cases that sound and document true reasons that the student was terminated.
+The final decision (whether the reinstatement is warranted or not) will come from the USCIS.

 ECI English Language Program home page